mrsyafapri/assist-absensi/README.md

 # Absensi Service

-Absensi Service is an API for managing employee attendance and leave requests.
+Absensi Service is an API that allows for marking attendance, requesting leaves, and generating reports.

+## Features

+- Register and login employees
+- CRUD operations on employee profiles
+- Mark attendance
+- Request leaves
+- Approve or reject leave requests (admin only)
+- Generate attendance and leave reports

 ## Tech Stack